Together (16 works)

-In this series I'm trying to explore the modest goal of regenerating public space and being, in a real sense, a good citizen of the commons.
-I'm thinking about a handful of my intellectual heroes: the urbanist Jane Jacobs, the sociologist Richard Sennett, the philosopher/novelist Iris Murdoch, and the psychiatrist and Holocaust survivor Viktor Frankl.
+In this series I'm concerned with the effort to regenerate public space and be, in a real sense, a good citizen of the commons.
+A handful of intellectual heroes stand in the background: the urbanist Jane Jacobs, the sociologist Richard Sennett, the philosopher/novelist Iris Murdoch, and the psychiatrist and Holocaust survivor Viktor Frankl.

-More personally, the series expresses a longing to embrace—as opportunity, cooperation, fellowship—the human throng in public venues, rather than to flee from the clamour and confusion and be alone.
+More personally, the series expresses a longing to embrace—as opportunity, cooperation, fellowship—the human throng in public venues, rather than to flee from the clamour and be alone.
+The paintings are about freedom, but not the isolating kind, the one that removes others.
 Did I mention I was a lapsed Catholic?

-The works mark, I hope, an appreciation for such qualities as grace and sprezzatura, the Renaissance concept for a lightness of manner and indirectness of communication.
-They consider unselfing rather than individualism as paths to freedom, perhaps a more Old World, Catholic-Jewish-Muslim outlook than Anglo-Saxon Protestant.
+The works place value on such pro-social qualities as grace and sprezzatura, the Renaissance concept for a lightness of manner and indirectness of communication.
+They consider unselfing rather than individualism as paths to freedom, a more Old World Catholic-Jewish-Muslim outlook than Anglo-Saxon Protestant.

-Visually, Stephan Andrews has crept in, especially in the use of CMYK colours and effort to make art both manually accomplished and thought provoking.
-The feel of street life in Italy, where I lived in 2015-16 and whose messy public culture I struggled to manoeuvre, especially with young children, carless, and even if my own background is Italian has also slipped in.
+Visually, the art of Stephan Andrews plays a part, especially in the use of a restricted CMYK palette and effort to make art both manually accomplished and thought provoking.
+The feel of street life in Italy where I lived in 2015-16, and whose messy public culture I struggled to manoeuvre with young children and carless, has also slipped in.

-So long as people crowd in and both irk and exhilerate me, there'll be more to come.
-In the meantime, why not pick through the images I've completed so far and let me know your thoughts,
+So long as people crowd in and both irk and exhilerate me, there will be more to come.
+In the meantime, pick through the images I've completed so far and let me know your thoughts,

 even especially the uncivil ones.